PixelMister/pokengine-jcoad-docs/docs/source/reference/objects.rst

 Any object function ending with :code:`[&triggers]` may have an optional string of game triggers appended to them to execute alongside the function.
 See :ref:`triggers` for more information.

 .. jcoad:function:: xy
    :suffix: (x,y)

-    Offsets the display position of the object.
+    Offsets the display position of the object, along the X and Y axis.

     .. param:: x
         :type: number

         Horizontal offset in pixels.
+        the addition of +, will indiacte a positive integer, and move the object right. the addition of -, will indicate a negative integer, and move the object left.

     .. param:: y
         :type: number

         Vertical offset in pixels.
+        the addition of +, will indiacte a positive integer, and move the object right. the addition of -, will indicate a negative integer, and move the object left.

 .. jcoad:function:: solid
     :suffix: ([type])

     Makes the tile solid.
     Give a specific direction to customize which edge of the tile is solid.

     .. param:: type
         :type: direction